ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 This creates the environment at $HOME/.conda/envs/python_3_9_19

-Unlike pyenv, conda can install native dependencies along with python precompiled binaries (called "conda packages") that bundle both the python code and the native libraries they depend on.
+Unlike pyenv or uv, conda is able to install native dependencies along with python precompiled binaries (called "conda packages") that bundle both the python code and the native libraries they depend on.

 So, when you install a package like pandas or numpy with Conda, it automatically includes the necessary native components like liblzma, libffi, or libopenblas, even if those are missing from your system.